Rageblade-21/Remove-Weapons-Ammo-When-player-Disconnect/README.md

 Add the script to your server's server.cfg file to ensure it starts up with the server.

 4. Usage
-The script runs automatically once installed and configured.
-When a player joins the server or a specific event is triggered, the specified weapon(s) will be added to their inventory.
+The script runs automatically once installed.
+When a player disconnects from the server, all their weapons and ammo will be removed from their inventory.

 Troubleshooting